 Washington Quarters were originally minted in 1932 as a commemorative for Washington’s 200th birthday.
 The issue was so popular that it was brought back as our regular issue quarter in 1934.

 Philadelphia, Denver, and San Francisco all make Washington Quarters.

-CAC.
-Frosty cream-white luster and a sharp strike.
+Very lustrous cream-white satiny surfaces and a sharp strike.